blotspot/obsidian-markdown2html/README.md

 ## Usage

 1. Open the command palette (default is `Ctrl+P` or `Cmd+P`) and search for **"markdown2html"**.
-2. Select **Copy selection or document to clipboard** to save your current selection, or if nothing is selected, the full file to the clipboard.
+2. Select **Copy as HTML** OR **Copy as Text** to save your current selection, or if nothing is selected, the full file to the clipboard.

 ## API Documentation